An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Leather products are inappropriate for Hindus

-- Black and white are colors of mourning.
+- Black and white colors are mourning colors

-In the US, luxury gift-giving is often less formalized than in Asian or European cultures, but there are clear trends:
+In the USA, luxury gifting is often less formalized than in Asian or European cultures, but there are clear trends:

 - Personalization is highly valued (monograms, engravings)

-- Experience gifts (trips, concerts) are very popular.
+- Experience gifts (travel, concerts) are very popular

 - Transparency is crucial (anti-corruption laws)

-For the upper middle class, a luxury gift is often an aspirational investment – a signal of social advancement and belonging.
+For the upper middle class, a luxury gift is often an aspirational investment – a signal of social ascent and belonging.

 - €200-500 for Christmas/birthdays of close family members